toddfoster/sharedprayers/content/holidays/ascension2020.md

 Leader:
-> For all nations and their leaders, including Donald, our President; members of the U.S. Congress; Phil, our Governor; and John, our mayor; that they may have wisdom and courage to know and to do God's will, ever mindful of their calling to serve God's people, let us pray.
+> For all nations and their leaders, including Donald, our President; members of the U.S. Congress; Phil, our Governor; and John, our Mayor; that they may have wisdom and courage to know and to do God's will, ever mindful of their calling to serve God's people, let us pray.

 **People:**
 > **Glory and praise to you, O living God.**

 Leader:
-> For the Borough of Glassboro and its residents including students, faculty and staff of Rowan University and Glassboro Public Schools; that they may be safe and protected from Covid-9 and any adversity, let us pray.
+> For the Borough of Glassboro and its residents including students, faculty and staff of Rowan University and Glassboro Public Schools; that they may be safe and protected from any adversity, let us pray.

 **People:**
 > **Glory and praise to you, O living God.**

 Leader:
-> For all those affected by Covid-19, all those helping to relieve the suffering brought on by the global pandemic, and for all those working to develop a vaccine for this dreadful disease, let us pray.
+> For all those affected by Covid-19, all those helping to relieve the suffering brought on by the global pandemic, and for all those working to develop a vaccine for this dreadful disease, that God's life-giving power will be seen by all at this time, let us pray.

 **People:**
 > **Glory and praise to you, O living God.**